deuts/deuts.github.io/content/posts/key-legacy-trusted-gpg-keyring/index.md

   - debian
 slug: key-legacy-trusted-gpg-keyring
 draft: false
+description: This post addresses the issue of legacy keyrings on fresh installs of Debian or Ubuntu, where an error message warns about keys stored in the deprecated trusted.gpg keyring.
+The solution is to copy the keyring to the trusted.gpg.d directory and update the system using sudo apt update.
 ---

 Have you ever encountered issues with legacy keyrings when running a fresh install of Debian or Ubuntu?